 About

 The homestead and its adjoining cottages have been lovingly fitted with an extensive collection of furniture, decorative arts and domestic objects from the late 1800s on loan from the National Trust of Victoria.
 This collection helps tell the story of life on the land in a homestead largely used as a summer retreat by wealthy owners from the Amess family.
-Each of the sixteen rooms houses antiquities from a bygone era and is interpreted by volunteers dressed in period-costume on occasion.
+Each of the sixteen rooms houses antiquities from a bygone era and is occassionally interpreted with the assistance of volunteers.

-Also as a historic working farm, visitors can experience ‘hands on’ farming demonstrations with sheep shearing, cow milking and working dog displays run every day except Christmas day - all included in the entry fee.
-Carriage rides operate during school holidays and special events, weather permitting.
-The working farm features historic agricultural machinery, implements and tools as well as farm engines and dairy equipment.
+Also operating as a historic working farm, visitors can experience ‘hands on’ farming demonstrations of sheep shearing, cow milking and working dog displays run every day except Christmas day - all included in the entry fee.
+There is a functioning Blacksmiths' workshop, demonstrating this traditional trade as well as static displays of historic agricultural machinery, implements and tools as well as farm engines and dairy equipment.
+Carriage rides often operate during school holidays and special events, weather permitting.

 Arrival on the island is along a meandering roadway featuring the surrounding extensive wetlands of Western Port Bay, that leads visitors to an Information Centre and a licensed café with stunning views of the Marine National Park.
 The Island, its waters and the extensive tidal mudflats surrounding Churchill Island are listed under the Convention on Wetlands of International Importance.
 Two island walking tracks offer magnificent views and provide excellent bird viewing opportunities (Cape Barren Geese, Royal Spoonbills, Pied Oyster Catchers, Ibis, Seagulls, Herons and Pelicans).
 At certain points along the way visitors catch glimpses of Tortoise Head and French Island as the boardwalk circumnavigates the island.